 Violet Carpenter Bee Facts

 - Notably, the term Violet Carpenter Bee serves as the common name for a particular species of bee that truly stands out visually.
-However, this fabulous invertebrate also goes by the hard to pronounce scientific name of the Xylocopa violacea.
+However, this fabulous invertebrate also goes by another, hard to pronounce term.
+That’a its formal scientific name of the Xylocopa violacea.

-- Regardless of the name one uses for it, though, the magnificent insect merits attention for much more than simply its beauty.
-Along with its obvious and distinctive appearance, this animal also stands out from related species for its physical size.
+- Regardless of the name one uses for it, though, the magnificent insect easily merits attention for much more than simply its beauty.
+Along with its obvious and highly distinctive appearance, this intriguing animal also stands out from related species for its physical size.

-- Impressively, the lovely insect also ranks as one of the largest bees in its part of the world.
-Thankfully, it also holds yet another distinction.
-That’s the simple fact that the insect remains extremely docile, and attacks only if directly threatened.
+- Impressively, the lovely insect also ranks as one of the largest bees found in its part of the world.
+Thankfully, the work of Nature also holds yet another distinction.
+That’s the simple fact that the dazzling insect remains extremely docile, and attacks only if directly threatened.

-- Quite fortunately, the fabulous Violet Carpenter Bee also stands out from other bees in one more important manner.
-In point of fact, unlike many related species, its numbers appear to be holding relatively steady, at least for the moment.
+- Quite fortunately, the fabulous Violet Carpenter Bee also stands out from other bees in one more very important manner.
+In point of fact, unlike many related species located across the globe, its numbers appear to be holding relatively steady, at least for the moment.

-- The IUCN therefore currently has no listing for the insect on the organization’s Red List of Threatened Species.
-Nonetheless, it must be considered to be at potential risk.
-This mainly occurs due to the ongoing effects of climate change.
+- The IUCN, therefore, currently has no listing for the insect on the organization’s published Red List of Threatened Species.
+Nonetheless, it must be considered to be facing some potential risk, at least.
+This mainly occurs due to habitat loss and the ongoing effects of climate change.

 Related Articles